MikaelMayer/Editor/README.md

 * `--admin=true` activates the admin mode (mostly to change `server.elm` -- deactivated by default).
 It can always be re-added on any URL by adding `?admin=false`
 * `--path=dir` launch Editor at the given directory (can be relative or absolute)

+### NPM require package

+You can invoke Editor as an NPM package in node.js.
+To do so, after installing `http-server-editor`, place in your code:

+    require("http-server-editor")({option:true});

+You can use the syntax `option:true` to pass along any option described in the previous section 'Command line arguments'

 ## Limitations, future work and caution

 ### Ambiguity